GreenWrench/cool-shell-thing/README.txt

 And of course you can edit this to whatever you want.

 Search up a youtube tutorial if you dont have the terminal set up.

+Also if you want to run ./ip.sh then first you have to do this:

+chmod +x ./ip.sh
+this allows you to run ./ip.sh